svaloumas/valet/README.md

 }
 ```

-To schedule a new job to run at a specific time in the future, add `run_at` field to the request body.
+To schedule a new job to run at a specific time, add `run_at` field to the request body.

 ```json
 {